metrica-sports/codeball/docs/index.md

 ## Why codeball?

 While there are several pieces of code / repositories around that provide different tools and bits of codes to do tactical analysis of individual games, there is no centralized place in which they live.
-Morevoer, most of the analysis done is usually not linked or easy to link with the actual footage of the match.
+Moreover, most of the analysis done is usually not linked or easy to link with the actual footage of the match.
 Codeball's objective is to change that by:

 1. Building a central repository for different types of data driven tactical analysis methods / tools.
-2. Making it easy to link those analysis with a video of the game in different formats.
+2. Making it easy to link those analyses with a video of the game in different formats.

 ## What can you do with it